 The school is committed to working with parents and believes that it is important to have the support of parents and the wider community for the PSHE and Relationships Education programme.
-Parents are provided with the opportunity to find out about and discuss the school's programme during policy consultation meetings/opportunities, the school website, invitation to Year 6's summer Relationships Education Information Event and an open-door policy.
-Parents will also be made aware of when lessons on Changes and Puberty are to be taught.
+Parents are provided with the opportunity to find out about and discuss the school's programme during policy consultation meetings/opportunities, the school website and an opendoor policy.
+Parents will also be made aware of when lessons on Changes and Puberty are to be taught (this is usually in the summer term from Year 4 and upwards).
 To promote effective communication and discussion between parents and their children we notify parents through the school website about when particular aspects of Relationships Education will be taught.
 We also encourage an open-door policy to help ensure that parents can discuss issues with the school staff in a positive, sensitive and proactive manner.